What’s possible

 Educators

-Educators showed increased curiosity toward neurodivergent students and greater nuance in how they interpreted behavior.
+Educators showed increased curiosity toward neurodivergent students and greater nuance and confidence in how they interpreted behavior.

 Instead of reacting quickly, they: